|Dates||19th - 31st July 2019|

 INSURANCE & SECURITY

 All clients must be insured for medical costs and repatriation in an emergency.
 We recommend having insurance for baggage, personal liability and cancellation as well.
 If you would like further advice please ask.
-Colombia has something of a reputation as a security risk but Bogota, the Sierra Nevada del Cocuy and the area around Los Nevados have been considered safe for many years now and have certainly proved safe on our four previous visits.
+Colombia has something of a reputation as a security risk but Bogota and the Sierra Nevada del Cocuy have been considered safe for many years now and have certainly proved safe on our four previous visits.
 If this situation changes we might have to substitute an alternative destination.
 We issue further advice on security to all clients before departure.
 It should be stressed that we have run countless expeditions to South America over twenty years including four previous visits to Colombia and we can quite confidently say that in general people are more likely to lose something than have it stolen!

 SAFETY AND RISK